developerdenesh/github-search/README.md

 Select the keyword and type in the search query into the text input.
 To perform a search on the default values in the search bar simply use the right arrow to autofill the search bar with the search query prompt

+## Instructions
+* A page for users to enter term into a text input for the form to perform an AJAX call to a REST API
+* This REST API which sits on the backend should call the Github Search API and return the result to the frontend

 ## Set up
 ```sh
 # Cloning and installation of modules